Ok3ks/Ok3ks/README.md

 Hi 👋.
-I’m Emmanuel, a Software engineer with exposure to  Data Science Research Methods,  AI Safety, building both traditional web applications, and AI-enabled applications.
+I’m Emmanuel, a full-stack software engineer working on AI/ML Research and Applications.
 In addition to pinned projects.
+Blog at ok3ks.github.io/blog

 Serial Open Source Contributions so far :
 <a href = "https://github.com/opsdroid/opsdroid/pull/2046" > #2046 </a>